schottsfired/cjp-demo-environment/README.md

         ssh-keygen

-2. Stick with the defaults and choose a password (or leave blank)
+2. Stick with the defaults and choose a password (or leave blank).

 3. Then copy your public and private keys to a text editor: